Blockspace Under Pressure: An Analysis of Spam MEV on High-Throughput Blockchains: Introduction

 \parhead{Block Space Limit $\bsmax$} The block space limit affects inclusion costs.
 When the limit $\bsmax$ is low relative to transaction demand, competition for inclusion in the block intensifies, increasing gas prices $\gp$ and may therefore reduce the expected revenue of each spam transaction.
 Conversely, when $\bsmax$ is large enough to accommodate all transactions, gas prices $\gp$ decrease, and therefore increase the expected profit of spam transactions.

 \parhead{Minimum Gas Price $\gpmin$} A blockchain can impose a minimum gas price $\gpmin$ per transaction, independent of block space availability.
 Higher values of $\gpmin$ increase the cost when block capacity is slack, influencing the economic outcome for both spam and non-spam transactions.
-In the absence of a price floor, the equilibrium gas price $\gp$ would approach zero when block capacity exceeds demand, resulting in a disproportionately high volume of spam transactions.
+Without a gas price floor, the equilibrium gas price $\gp$ would approach zero when block capacity exceeds demand, resulting in a disproportionately high volume of spam transactions.

 \parhead{Transaction Fee Mechanism} The design of the transaction fee mechanism (TFM) impacts transaction submission behavior.
-Spam transactions often specify a large gas limit but typically consume only a fraction of it when executed without profitable arbitrage opportunities~\cite{solmaz2025optimistic}.
-A TFM that imposes higher costs for specifying large unused gas limits can alter transaction submission strategies.
-Additionally, a TFM can dictate the ordering of transactions within a block, such as through priority fee ordering, which affects the resulting spam volumes.
+In a blockchain, the TFM determines which transactions are included, how much they pay, and, when applicable, how they are ordered within the block.
+For instance, spam transactions often specify a large gas limit but typically consume only a fraction of it when executed without profitable arbitrage opportunities~\cite{solmaz2025optimistic}.
+Therefore, a TFM that imposes higher costs for specifying large gas limits can change the spam MEV strategy.
+Additionally, a TFM can dictate the ordering of transactions within a block, such as through priority-based ordering, which affects the resulting spam volumes.